BIGJRA/BIGJRA.github.io/rejuv.md

 Heal, and we’re going to fight in the next room.

-Pokémon Trainer Ren (Factory Field)
+Pokemon Trainer Ren (Factory Field)

 -   Cacturne, Level 42. @ Focus Sash.